geoffhumphrey/brewcompetitiononlineentry/trunk/README.txt

 - Edit the username, password, and database variables the config.php file located in the competition/sites/ directory.

-- If necessary for your environment, edit line 55 of the config.php file with the correct path to BCOE&M's root installation (this is for the ability to upload pictures).

 - Upload the entire contents of the "bcoem" folder to your webserver via FTP or other method (upload only the *contents* of the folder, not the folder itself).

 - Using your ftp program, change the CHMOD (permissions) of the [root]/user_images folder to 755.
 This enables you to upload files to that directory using BCOE&M.

 - Once that is done, access your installation via your browser of choice to set up your site.

 **********************************************************************